AegisSynapse/A.D.A.M.S/README.md

 # A.D.A.M.S
-Attribute Data Analysis Management System - Alpha Version
+Attribute Data Analysis Management System - Alpha Version (LinkedIn)

 Is a python applciation that provides a steamlined & intuitive way to import, analyze, visualize large datasets.
 With A.D.A.M.S, users can import CSV files, analyze, & generate interactive visualizations with just a few clicks.